 The Lower Lot, directly across from the foot of the escalators.

-Gate A/Universal Express and VIP priority access lines are available.
+Universal Express and standby lanes offered.
 A single rider line is also available.

 Must be 42 inches tall to ride.
 Guests 42-48 inches tall must ride with a Supervising Companion (anyone 14 years or older).
 Guests 48 inches or taller may ride alone.